gtsopus/OpenGL-Cube-Crush-Game/README.md

 ## Installation

 The game requires OpenGL,g++ and make in order to be properly installed.
-Additionally it requires freeglut3 which is installed by using:
+Additionally, it requires freeglut3 which is installed by using:
 >sudo apt-get install freeglut3 freeglut3-dev

 ## Rules/How to play